katerinavlkova/english-for-designers/02-first-impressions/index.md

 <img width="1006" alt="cafeletka" src="https://github.com/user-attachments/assets/1e42bbce-cab5-452f-8fc5-7ea2bfca39f9">

-I created a new visual identity for Café Letka.
-The goal was to make the design more modern while keeping the café’s unique feel.
-The new look is used for the café’s logo, menu, social media, and other materials.
-I also created hand-drawn illustrations that the café can use in their visuals.
+I created a new visual identity for Café Letka, a cozy and stylish café that blends tradition with a modern touch.
+The goal was to design something that reflects the café’s unique atmosphere while giving it a fresh, updated look.
+The identity features a hand-drawn logo and illustrations that match the café’s visual style.

-I chose only black and white colors to complementa the café's colorful interior and to reflect the idea of black coffee.
+This new design helps tell the café’s story and connect better with its customers.

 [View project](linkcomingnextsemester)